simonmichael/hledger/doc/RELEASING.md

 - Do all releases from a release branch.

-- Update dev changelogs frequently in master.
+- Update dev changelogs frequently in main.
 Finalise changelogs in the release branch.
-Merge back to master after release.
+Merge back to main after release.
   (Related older doc: [CHANGELOGS](CHANGELOGS.md))

 - All release binaries should be built from the release-tagged commit.